 The first operation we must perform is "overscan correction" to remove the amplifier bias level.
-Unfortunately, for many channels the bias level in LSSTCam is not completely stable with time, and thus we support a somewhat complicated overscan subtraction routine, using both serial overscan (the additional readout at the end of each row) and parallel overscan (the additional readout at the end of each column).
-The software may be configured to use specialized overscan settings on a per-detector and per-amplifier basis.
+Unfortunately, for many channels the bias level in LSSTCam is not completely stable with time, and thus we support a somewhat complicated overscan subtraction routine, using both serial overscan (the additional readout at the end of each row) and parallel overscan (the additional readout at the end of each row) and parallel overscan specialized overscan settings on a per-detector and per-amplifier basis.